avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 After happily running the hydrate.py script on my computer for about four days, I realized that extracting tweets from June 2020 is not even complete!
 I decided to take a look at the us-pres-elections-2020 repo and review the associated [paper](https://arxiv.org/pdf/2010.00600.pdf){:target="_blank"}.
 In the paper it states that the first release of tweets from 6/20/2020 through 9/06/2020 contains **240 million tweets** which is almost **2 TB** of raw data!

-Anyways back to 240 million tweets and 2 TB of data: <br>
 **Abandon twarcing!
 Stop Collecting Data!!**

 My MacBook Air cannot handle 240 million tweets and its storage limit is 250 GB lol.
 I could potentially collect the data on the cloud, however at the moment I do not want to work on the cloud or at least until my analysis is ready for production.